MohonaMohsin/Smart-Dustbin-with-Automated-Waste-Segregation/README.md

-# Smart Dustbin 🚮 – IoT-Based Waste Segregation System
+# Smart Dustbin 🚮 – Waste Segregation System

 An Arduino-based smart dustbin that automatically detects and classifies waste as **Wet**, **Dry**, or **Metal** using sensors.
 It improves hygiene, reduces manual sorting, and supports smart city infrastructure.